Chun-Yang/leetcode/README.md

 - 75. Sort Colors
   - move one position in while loop may simplify the logic
   - sort from one end is simpler from two ends at the same time
+- 77. Combinations
+  - combinations can be viewed as a counting problem, we reset when we find the first digit that does not have a carry